 - Appreciate how to treat fixtures and goodwill, and avoid future tax claims

 - Understand the tax treatment of different types of contract, options, sub-sales and overage

 This course covers the main issues of SDLT, and you will benefit from various worked examples and flowcharts.
 Topics include:

-- What is the meaning of 'residential property' - when can you assess commercial property as residential and use the lower rates of tax?
+- The meaning of 'residential property', and when you can assess commercial property as ‘residential’ - and use lower rates of tax

 - The new rules on linked transactions and multiple dwellings relief

-• Linked transactions and connected parties as regards company and commercial property transactions - the sting in the tail of the rate reductions
+- Linked transactions and connected parties in the context of company and commercial property transactions; the sting in the tail of the rate reductions

-• Sub sales – the new rules - when to worry about tax fraud
+- Sub-sales: the new rules; when to be concerned about tax fraud

-Delegates will be encouraged to interact and solve example problem situations involving some of the above issues.
+You will be encouraged to interact and solve examples of problem situations involving some of these issues.